 Full guidelines are on the sign-up page.
 Go for it!
 You can get in line now, and decide what you want to do later.

 Who’s behind it?

 Heather Barringer has been hosting these events at Studio Z since the beginning in April 2004.
-Paul Cantrell has been the MC and official redhead since 2005.
-Mike Coyle tirelessly coordinates the chaos behind the scenes, and Katherine Bergman is Studio Z’s star director of marketing.
+Paul Cantrell, the artistic director of The New Ruckus, has been the MC and official redhead since 2005.
+Katherine Bergman is Studio Z’s star director of marketing.

 The series was the brainchild of Franz Kamin.
 Matthew Smith helped start it, and the American Composers Forum sponsored it for many years (as the “Tuesday Salon”) until The New Ruckus took up the torch.

 Some of the New Ruckus Composer Nights are made possible by the voters of Minnesota through grants from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.

 And now you know … the rest of the story!